cjk/smart-home-backend/README.md

 - Right now expects a [KNX](https://en.wikipedia.org/wiki/KNX_(standard))-based backend, but this can be changed pretty easily if your home runs on something else.

-- Uses Websockets to communicate with a realtime datastore (deepstream.io) so you can exchange messages with the bus real fast and bi-directional.
+- Uses Websockets to communicate with a realtime datastore (GunDB) so you can exchange messages with the bus real fast and bi-directional.

 - Built using modern functional reactive technologies, for clean, readable code and easy to understand program-flow.